 South Has Lots of Money.
 The South is at last getting on a selfsustaining basis, and is able to move the cotton crop with Southern capital.
-Prosperity and general development of the industries there, on account of the protective tariff, have led to a great increase in the banking facilities so that Southern banks are now able to furnish the money needed to handle the crop.
-In spite of this great improvement in conditions, the South will be expected to vote for free trade, free silver, anti-expansion or any other dose which the leaders of the Democratic party sees fit to concoct.
+Prosperity and general development of the industries there, on account of the protective tariff, have led to a great increase in the banking facilities so that Southern banks are now able to farnish the money needed to handle the crop.
+In spite of this great improvement in conditions, the South will be expected to vote for free trade, free silver, anti-expansion or any ocratic party sees fit to concoct.
+Money in 'avines Banks.